 Unfortunately, sometimes those feelings of love only go one way or aren’t enough to sustain a relationship.
 We know this, but the risk outweighs the thought of being on our own, so we take the plunge anyway and offer our hearts to the people we have feelings for.

-It’s hard to get past the point when you are committed to making things work, but the other person feels otherwise.
+It’s extremely difficult to get past the point when you are committed to making things work, but the other person feels otherwise.
 It’s difficult to accept yet you start making excuses for their behavior.

 The man or woman you wanted a future with has removed their part from the equation, and you’re left with the negative emotions that you must bear by yourself.